zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/notebook-setup.md

 1. Click **Create Notebook Session**.
 1. Select the compartment that you want to contain the notebook session.
 1. (Optional, but recommended) Enter a unique name for the notebook session (limit of 255 characters).
 If you do not provide a name, a name is automatically generated for you.
 For example, ``datasciencenotebooksession20200108222435``.
 1. Select a VM shape.
 The [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm) page has details on the specifications.
+In this lab, it is suggested a VM.Standard2.4 or larger is used.
 1. Enter the block volume in GB.
+The suggested size is 100 Gb or larger.
 1. Select the VCN compartment that contains the VCN that you want to use.
 1. Select the VCN to use.
 1. Select the subnet compartment that contains the subnet you want to use.
 1. Select the subnet to use.
-Generally, a subnet that has public internet access is useful, but not required.
+Using a public subnet is recommended.
 1. (Optional) Add tags to the notebook session by selecting a tag namespace, then entering the key and the value.
 You can add more tags to the compartment by clicking **+Additional Tags**, see [Working with Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm#workingtags).
 1. (Optional) View the details for your notebook session immediately after creation by selecting **Display notebook session details after creation**.
 1. Click **Create**.